-- An oral defence is required within three months of submission of the thesis. - The Convener of the Board of Examiners chairs the oral Defence of the thesis
+- An oral defence is required within three months of submission of the thesis. - The subject of the oral defence is the thesis of the candidate.

-- Preferably all three examiners, but at least two must be present in the oral Defence, with one of them being the examiner from the Pacific Islands - Oral Defence is to be held at the Pacific Theological College.
-On an exceptional situation, an appropriate venue may be arranged with the approval of the Board of Graduate Studies. - At the end of the oral Defence, the Board of examiners recommendations are announced publicly by the Convener of the Board of Examiners
+- The Convener of the Board of Examiners chairs the oral Defence of the thesis. - Preferably all three examiners, but at least two must be present in the oral Defence, with one of them being the examiner from the Pacific Islands. - Oral Defence is to be held at the Pacific Theological College.
+On an exceptional situation, an appropriate venue may be arranged with the approval of the Board of Graduate Studies. - The candidate must pass the oral defence and have the thesis 'accepted' (with or without conditions; see section H.2.) in order to qualify for the degree. - Once all examiners' reports are received and the date of the oral defence is set, the candidate will be informed of the date, the names of the examiners, and the content of the examiners' comments on the thesis, but not the preliminary recommendation towards a final result (see section G.2.a.).
+The candidate is not permitted to communicate with the examiners in respect of the examination process until the entire examination process is complete, apart from the necessary interaction during the oral defence itself. - At the end of the oral Defence, the Board of examiners recommendations are announced publicly by the Convener of the Board of Examiners.